 The main purpose of the present web site is to quantify to which extend US shale oil production can continue to play that role in the 2019 to 2028 period – a period that is expected to see global oil demand growth of 10 to 13 MM bopd.

-US shale oil production is essentially derived from 3 basins: Permian, Bakken and Eagle Ford.
-Eagle Ford production has visibly peaked in 2015 and is going nowhere since then.
+Three basins produce 85% of US shale oil production: Permian, Bakken and Eagle Ford.
+Eagle Ford production has visibly peaked in 2015 and the combined production growth of Eagle Ford an the minor basins was less than 4% per year in the last two years with a declining trend.
+Even under favorable conditions, total production growth of these basins will be marginal in coming years.
 Consequently, the focus here is on the Permian and Bakken basins with Permian being the key basin.

-Even if Iran’s, Libya’s and Venezuela’s oil production returns to historic levels, with Saudi Arabia’s sustainable non reservoir damaging maximum capacity probably less than pretended, according to experts, and with combined non OPEC and non US production essentially flat, by 2024-2025 the talk may not be about a global oil glut but about global oil shortage.
+Even if Iran’s, Libya’s and Venezuela’s oil production returns to historic levels, with Saudi Arabia’s sustainable non reservoir damaging maximum capacity probably less than pretended (according to experts) and with combined non OPEC and non US oil production essentially flat, by 2024-2025 the talk may not be about a global oil glut but about global oil shortage.

 In that context, from OPEC’s perspective, the economically best strategy in 2014 would have been to cut back production by a few MM barrels per day for 6 to 7 years, to keep the oil price in the $ 80 to $ 85 range, and simply wait until US shale oil production growth slows down for the mentioned structural reasons and can no longer satisfy global demand growth.
 Such a cut would have required that Saudi Arabia accepts to bear a more than proportional share, but the country would nevertheless have been the largest beneficiary.
 Selling 8.5 M bopd at $ 85/b, compared to selling 10 M bopd at $60/b provides $ 40 billion per year in additional profits.